LouisHouston/FishingFinder/README.md

 # How to move around in React

 Linkto for links
-NavigateTo via Code or rediirect
+NavigateTo via Code or redirect

+# To make the tables in the DB off the models in django

+python manage.py makemigrations
+python manage.py migrate

+you have to do this when you make a DB and it will make it into the DB automatically